PlatformStories/lulc/README.md

 Class     | Color               | Description
 --------------|--------------------|------------
-vegetation    | green [0,255,0]                    | All types of vegetation (healthy chlorophyll content) water         | blue [0,0,128]                     | All types of water, including murky/impure wate bare soil     | brown [128,64,0]                   | All types of soils, excluding rocks and stone clouds        | light blue [128,255,255]           | All types of clouds excluding smoke shadows       | purple [164,74,164]                | Shadows
+vegetation    | green [0,255,0]                    | All types of vegetation (healthy chlorophyll content) water         | blue [0,0,128]                     | All types of water, including murky/impure water bare soil     | brown [128,64,0]                   | All types of soils, excluding rocks and stone clouds        | light blue [128,255,255]           | All types of clouds excluding smoke shadows       | purple [164,74,164]                | Shadows